nasa/cumulus/docs/operator-docs/bulk-operations.md

     ![Screenshot of Cumulus dashboard showing modal window for triggering bulk granule operations with query information populated](assets/bulk-granules-query-1.png)

 8. Add values for the `index` and `workflowName` to the bulk granules request payload.
-The value for `index` will vary based on your Elasticsearch setup, but it is good to target an index specifically for granule data if possible.
+The value for `index` will vary based on your Elasticsearch setup, but it is good to target an index specifically for granule data if possible:

     ![Screenshot of Cumulus dashboard showing modal window for triggering bulk granule operations with query, index, and workflow information populated](assets/bulk-granules-query-2.png)